 At my first stop, it was snowing and blowing and cold, so I donned my coat and hat before poking around.
 There were big snow patches across the trail and not too much in the way of edible spring growth.
 But then at the second and third stops—both uphill hikes through trees—it was warm enough that I had to shed both, and the sun peeked out, sending rays of dappled light to illuminate the freshly sprinkled plants.

 Incidentally, I didn’t eat or collect any plants.
 If I had it would have been just a handful anyway, for personal use, in accordance with the National Forest’s Incidental Use Policy.
 Rather I was there to look and listen, to witness firsthand nature’s shedding of her winter cloak.
-I can eat the plants another day—when they’re ready and I’m ready too.
+I can eat wild plants another day—when they’re ready and I’m ready too.